 The plastic was that auto-glued stuff, so I had to rip the pouch open.
 No big deal.
 But the product that I bought on Amazon.com that was labeled the Freehawk Autosiphon Aquarium Cleaner was actually a Yu Mei Instant Siphon Gravel Cleaner, apparently model YM-20

-I knew I hadn’t purchased a brand name gravel vacuum I was familiar with, but I didn’t actually think I was buying a product with (I’m assuming) Chinese labeling.
+I knew I hadn’t purchased a brand name fish tank vacuum I was familiar with, but I didn’t actually think I was buying a product with (I’m assuming) Chinese labeling.
 I flipped it over, and things got even more amazing.

-This product had the most amazing picture I have every seen to demonstrate the proper (or I suppose to highlight clearly improper) siphon starting technique.
+This product had the most amazing picture I have ever seen to demonstrate the proper (or I suppose to highlight clearly improper) siphon starting technique.

 I’m very excited again about this purchase–and the fact that I can now do water changes in cufflinks and a tie, without the hassles of having to start the siphon by mouth.
 Although I’m still not sure about the air movement under my armpit in the right-hand picture.